Drue Chrisman: College career

+on their way to capturing the 2017 Cotton Bowl, the 2019 Rose Bowl, and the 2021 Sugar Bowl/CFP Semi-Final.

+Chrisman capped off his college football career helping lead the Buckeyes to the 2021 CFP National Championship Game.

 Professional career

-Cincinnati Bengals
+Cincinnati Bengals (first stint)

 Chrisman was signed as an undrafted free agent by the Cincinnati Bengals on May 2, 2021.
-He was waived on August 31, 2021 and re-signed to the practice squad the next day.
+He was waived on August 31, 2021, and re-signed to the practice squad the next day.
 He was released on September 7, 2021.
 He was re-signed to the practice squad on October 5, 2021.
 He was released on October 12, 2021.

 Pittsburgh Steelers

 On December 8, 2021, Chrisman was signed to the Pittsburgh Steelers practice squad, but released two days later.

 Cincinnati Bengals (second stint)

-On December 14, 2021, Chrisman was signed to the Cincinnati Bengals practice squad.
+On December 14, 2021, Chrisman was signed to the Bengals practice squad.
 He was released on January 18, 2022.
 He signed a reserve/future contract with the Bengals on February 7, 2022.

 On August 30, 2022, Chrisman was waived by the Bengals and signed to the practice squad the next day.
-He was signed to the active roster on December 6, 2022 following the release of veteran Kevin Huber.
+He was signed to the active roster on December 6, 2022, following the release of veteran Kevin Huber.
+Chrisman's longest punt on the season came in his first start in Week 11 against the Pittsburgh Steelers, at 65 yards.
+Chrisman helped the team go 4–0 down the stretch, helping the Bengals finish the regular season with a 12–4 record, on their way to winning the AFC North Division Title.
+He was also the team's starting punter during their 2022 playoff run, including the AFC Championship Game.

+Chrisman was released on August 29, 2023, after losing the Bengals starting job to sixth round draft pick Brad Robbins.